EllaBrands/stanDev/ODE-Integrator-Support.md

 2. Differentiate a coupled system consisting of the original state variables coupled with derivatives of the state variables with respect to the parameters.

-The derivatives required for the coupled system could themselves be evaluated by
+The derivatives required for the coupled system could themselves be evaluated by auto-diff.

 ### Handling Stiff ODEs